Dendrimer: Nanoparticles

 Dendrimers also are used in the synthesis of monodisperse metallic nanoparticles.
-Poly(amidoamide), or PAMAM, dendrimers are utilized for their tertiary amine groups at the branching points within the dendrimer.
+Poly(amidoamine), or PAMAM, dendrimers are utilized for their tertiary amine groups at the branching points within the dendrimer.
 Metal ions are introduced to an aqueous dendrimer solution and the metal ions form a complex with the lone pair of electrons present at the tertiary amines.
 After complexation, the ions are reduced to their zerovalent states to form a nanoparticle that is encapsulated within the dendrimer.
 These nanoparticles range in width from 1.5 to 10 nanometers and are called dendrimer-encapsulated nanoparticles.

 Other applications

 Given the widespread use of pesticides, herbicides and insecticides in modern farming, dendrimers are also being used by companies to help improve the delivery of agrochemicals to enable healthier plant growth and to help fight plant diseases.

 Dendrimers are also being investigated for use as blood substitutes.
 Their steric bulk surrounding a heme-mimetic centre significantly slows degradation compared to free heme, and prevents the cytotoxicity exhibited by free heme.

 Dendritic functional polymer polyamidoamine (PAMAM) is used to prepare core shell structure i.e. microcapsules and utilized in formulation of self-healing coatings of conventional and renewable origins.

+Different generations of polyamidoamine dendrimers have recently been implemented as selective contacts in photovoltaic devices.